About the Club

 Wednesdays, Saturdays and Sundays are official club days, the other days are by arrangement.

 NOW 7 days a week... contact Club Manager Thomas Anderson 07 378 5627 - 027 4939 272

 If you like flying you will LOVE gliding there is no other activity like it.
 From the age of 14 gliding is an inspirational sport that can be enjoyed at all levels.

 At club level, to aerobatics, to international racing competitions -the sky is yours.

 Gliders fly using the same air currents that birds use to fly.
 The

-aerodynamic efficiency of a well designed glider enables speeds of up to 170 mph. and heights up to 40,000 feet.
+aerodynamic efficiency of a well designed glider enables speeds of up to 250 kph and heights up to 40,000 feet.

 Of course it is also the most silent and graceful way of flying since there is no engine noise.
-You are using nature and nature alone to stay up there.
+You are using mother nature and your skill to stay up there.

 Is it safe?